Integrations

 Confluence

-Confluence integration allows you to publish content of generated template as a page or blog post on each release note is sent.
+With Confluence integration, you can effortlessly publish the content of the generated template as a page or blog post whenever a release note is sent.
+To enable this integration, you need to configure the following fields to ensure a smooth setup and publication process.

 URL